zeko-labs/zeko/src/app/zeko/parallel_merger/README.md

 end
 ```

-Proving of transactions is a forest of trees, where each tree consists of one batch of transactions to commit.
+Proving of transactions is done in a forest of trees, where each tree consists of one batch of transactions to commit.
-The tree is represented by a list of jobs, we care only about actionable jobs and not the nodes that have already been proven or don't have a witness yet.
+The tree is represented by a list of jobs.
+It's list because we care only about actionable jobs and not the nodes that have already been proven or don't have a witness yet.

-Job status can be either `Todo` or `Done`.
+### Job

 ```ocaml
 module Available_job = struct